Travelling safely with a lung condition

 When travelling with a lung condition, you should be prepared for emergencies, like a flare-up or asthma attack.
 Make sure you:

-• always carry your reliever inhaler with you if you use one
+• always carry your reliever inhaler with you if you use one, so you can use it quickly if you get symptoms

-• take a list of emergency numbers you might need
+• take a list of emergency numbers and details of contacts you might need.
+Keep them somewhere easy to find.

 • have details of your emergency contact with you and keep them somewhere accessible